-In Canada, a sexual assault is defined as an assault which is committed in the circumstances of a sexual nature such that the sexual integrity of the victim is violated.
-In order to determine whether an assault is sexual in nature, the court look will look at various elements including but not limited to, the part of the body being touched, the nature of the contact, the situation in which it occurred, the words and gesture accompanying the act, and all other circumstances surrounding the conduct, including the motives of the accused person.
+In Canada, a Sexual Assault is defined as an Assault which is committed in the circumstances of a sexual nature such that the sexual integrity of the victim is violated.
+To determine whether an Assault is sexual in nature, the court will look at various elements including but not limited to, the part of the body being touched, the nature of the contact, the situation in which it occurred, the words and gesture accompanying the act, and all other circumstances surrounding the conduct, including the motives of the accused person.

 What other sexual offences are in the Criminal Code of Canada?

 The Criminal Code of Canada also sets out other sexual offences, they are as follows:

 - Child Pornography: It is against the law to make, distribute, possess, or access child pornography.
 Child pornography has a broad definition, but it includes (among other things) video or photographic representations of a person under age 18 engaged in explicit sexual activity, and videos or photographs that have the dominant characteristic of depicting, for a sexual purpose, the sexual organ or anal region of a person under age 18.
 (Criminal Code section 163.1)

 - Indecent Acts: It is against the law to perform an “indecent act” in a public place in the presence of another person.
 Sex acts, such as masturbation, can fall under the definition of an “indecent act.”
 It is also against the law to expose your genitals to a person under age 16 for a sexual purpose.
 (Criminal Code section 173)